Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Which Is Better?

 Gear Range

 For a long time, we’ve been used to “standard” gears on road bikes.
-But as the picture below shows, SRAM has changed the game with their X-range gearing.
+However, as the picture below shows, SRAM has changed the game with its X-range gearing.

 In fact, it was designed so you don’t need to shift the front chainring as often.
-SRAM achieved this by making it smaller but, at the same time, increasing the gear range of the cassette.
+SRAM achieved this by making it smaller while increasing the cassette’s gear range.

 SRAM's infographic on the X-Range vs. traditional gear ratios.